-WGST 434 - Philosophy of Sex & Gender
+WGST 434 - Philosophy of Sex and Gender

 Analyzes the concepts of sex, sexuality, and gender by working with authors across traditions and disciplines.
-The course will be particularly concerned about the role sex, sexuality, and gender may have on identity formation/subversion, questioning whether some or all of these concepts are essential/natural or socially constructed.
-Alternate years.
+We will be particularly concerned with the role of sex, sexuality and gender may have on identity formation/subversion, questioning whether some or all of these concepts are essential/natural or socially constructed.